 Microsoft does provide a tool within the upgrade to identify depreciated features and, in some instances, changed features based on what it sees in your environment as you're going through the upgrade analysis tool.
 This is fairly limited and should not be considered a replacement of a manual analysis of potential changes.

 Lifecycle Services is a tool set that Microsoft Services provides that will be essential to your upgrade and to your life after the upgrade.
 As you are going through the business process analysis, I'd encourage you to check out Lifecycle Services and look at what they have provided in their business process modeler.
 Lifecycle Services is a nice tool set for you to organize your business processes.

 The next major portion of the analysis and scoping face is a code review.
 At Stoneridge, we have built a tool to analyze custom code within your current system.
 We generate a report that lists out custom objects, models, layers, and ISV’s.
-Once that report is generated, we can assess if those customizations are still needed, if there are alternative options to replace customizations, and the best way to move any required customizations to Finance and Operations.
+Once that report is generated, we can assess if those customizations are still needed, if there are alternative options to replace customizations, and the best way to move any required customizations to Finance and Supply Chain Management.

 Additionally, you may determine that an ISV that you have is being replaced by native functionality and decide not to bring it forward.
 If there are ISV solutions that you want to continue utilizing, this is the time to communicate with them to ensure they have a version of their product that is compatible with Dynamics 365.
 At this time, the majority of ISVs have made their solutions compatible with Dynamics 365 or even enhanced their functionality.

 Step 2: Cleanup

 Microsoft has a tool in Lifecycle Services that will recommend data cleanup, including database size reduction.
 This tool will also highlight some SQL configurations and other compatibility challenges that you will want to make or change to optimize upgrade processing time.